1992 Troy State vs. DeVry men's basketball game: The game

 For the game, 10 of the 11 Troy State players scored in double figures.
 Terry McCord, who the following season would be named an NCAA Division II All-American, led the team with 41 points on 16-for-26 shooting.
 The only player not to score in double figures was Andy Davis, who made the game's first basket and finished 1-for-1.
 Eight of the 11 Trojans scored at least 20 points, and of those, five scored at least 29.
 Smith recorded the game's only triple-double, with 29 points, 13 rebounds, and 11 assists.
-Of the many statistical anomalies to occur in this high-scoring game, one was that only three total free throws were attempted between the teams (Troy attempted, and made, all three).
+Of the many statistical anomalies to occur in this high-scoring game, one was that only three total free throws were attempted between the teams (Troy's Tim Fayson attempted, and made, all three).
 DeVry's Clayton Jones had 19 of the Hoyas' 44 turnovers by himself, while DeVry's Dartez Daniel scored a game-high 42 points on 20-for-30 shooting.